 Three months after the initial commit I had a more or less reliable CPU implementation in place.
 It was still missing some crucial things like hardware and software interrupts, but those weren't important for the upcoming goal: graphics.
 The months of blind progress were about to end.

-A precondition for playing through a whole game were working save implementations for SRAM, EEPROM, and Flash.
+A precondition for playing through a whole game was working save implementations for SRAM, EEPROM and Flash.
 Finding out which one to use and understanding how each of them works took some time, but I managed to figure it out in the end.

 - Advance Wars